izivkov/CasioGShockSmartSync/docs/ACTION_BASED_INTERFACE.md

 ## Overview

 Previously, UI components (ViewModels) interacted directly with the `GShockRepository` (which delegates to `GShockAPI`) to send commands to the watch.
-While simple, this approach led to duplicated logic for command validation, threading, and handling different trigger sources (e.g., watch button presses vs. voice commands).
+While simple, this approach led to duplicated logic for command validation, threading, and handling different trigger sources.

-The new **Action-Based Interface** centralizes all watch interactions into a single coordinator (`ActionContainer`), using a command pattern to encapsulate specific watch operations.
+The **Action-Based Interface** centralizes all watch interactions into a single coordinator (`ActionContainer`), using a command pattern to encapsulate specific watch operations.

 ## Key Components